bpvickers/csv_decision/README.md

 ### Planned features
  `csv_decision` is still a work in progress, and will be enhanced to support the following features:
+ * Use of column symbol expressions or built-in guard functions in the input columns for matching.
  * Input columns may be indexed for faster lookup performance.
  * May use functions in the output columns to formulate the final decision.
  * Input hash values may be conditionally defaulted using a constant or a function call
- * Use of column symbol references or built-in guard functions in the input columns for matching.
  * Output columns may use interpolated strings referencing column symbols.
- * May be extended with user-defined Ruby functions for tailored logic.
+ * May be extended with a user-supplied library of Ruby functions for tailored logic.
  * Can use post-match guard conditions to filter the results of multi-row decision output.